|Guide||♦||218 Triplogs||0 Topics|

 Honeybee Canyon Park is situated right in the Rancho Vistoso area of Oro Valley.
-The topography of the land prevented building in this area, giving wildlife a place to be in this area.
+The land's topography prevented building in this area, giving wildlife a place to be in this area.

 I first discovered this nice little spot when looking for a geocache with my son and love it!
 Great place for a little exercise.

-History: The area around Honeybee is filled with ancient history, going back at least to the period of the Hohokam, who are believed to be in the area as early as 450 AD.
-They inhabited a settlement near Honeybee Canyon (now called Honeybee Village), which includes a cluster of 19 large mounds surrounding a plaza, a ballcourt and a special-use walled enclosure.
-As many as 500 to 800 domestic houses are present at the site along with many other cultural features.
-In the future, Honeybee Village will be an archaeological preserve open to the public by the town of Oro Valley.
+The area around Honeybee is filled with ancient history, going back at least to the Hohokam period, who are believed to be in the area as early as 450 AD.
+They inhabited a settlement near Honeybee Canyon (now called Honeybee Village), which includes a cluster of 19 large mounds surrounding a plaza, a ballcourt, and a special-use walled enclosure.
+As many as 500 to 800 domestic houses are present, along with many other cultural features.
+In the future, Honeybee Village ( 2.5MB PDF ) will be an archaeological preserve open to the public by the town of Oro Valley.
 Currently, the village is not accessed by the hike.

-Hike: I would recommend doing this little hike counterclockwise, at least until you get used to this one, because there are a couple of spots going clockwise that are very easy to miss.
+I would recommend doing this little hike counterclockwise, at least until you get used to this one because there are a couple of spots going clockwise that are very easy to miss.

-Start on the sidewalk which gradually descends; it has side rails.
-You can also go around the sidewalk, just go over the black iron gate and follow the path down on the other side of it.
-It turns into sidewalk and ends up at the bathroom where the other sidewalk comes out.
+Start on the sidewalk, which gradually descends; it has side rails.
+You can also go around the sidewalk, go over the black iron gate, and follow the path down on the other side of it.
+It turns into sidewalk and ends up at the bathroom, where the other sidewalk comes out.

 After 0.25 mile you come to a wood sign telling you to take the wider path, do that.
 The shorter path is just a side trail.
 Just beyond that, there is a big sign pointing to the dam and the petroglyphs.

 Detour to the petroglyphs: Instead of going left, head to the right and under Rancho Vistoso Blvd.
-It's a 0.9 mile hike each way to the petroglyphs from this spot.
+It's a 0.9-mile hike each way to the petroglyphs from this spot.
 You will know you are there when you come to what looks like a rock gate on either edge of the wash.
 Go a little farther and look around.
 One big stone on your left with petroglyphs on it will be obvious; I bet there are others to be found on the many boulders around, above the wash on each side.
-You will soon come to a cement cattle trough and partial cement wall, then the wash opens up wider.
-You can keep going north, but basically you're just following the wash north to the eastern edge of the Tortolita Mountains.
-In the wash near the petroglyphs there is also a grinding stone with holes, probably used for mesquite pods.
+You will soon come to a cement cattle trough and a partial cement wall, and then the wash opens up wider.
+You can keep going north, but basically, you're just following the wash north to the eastern edge of the Tortolita Mountains.
+There is also a grinding stone with holes in the wash near the petroglyphs, probably used for mesquite pods.

 A little further, you will drop back into the wash.
 There is another large wood sign just before dropping into the wash.
-It says if you follow the wash to the right, you will hit Big Wash in 0.6 mile.
-Take the wash to the left (it says here you are 0.4 mile to the parking lot).
+It says if you follow the wash to the right, you will hit Big Wash in 0.6 miles.
+Take the wash to the left (it says here you are 0.4 miles to the parking lot).

 Come up to an unmarked junction a few yards farther, and obviously take a left to head back toward the parking lot.
-You will walk past the Ramada with picnic tables, keep going.
-Take a right and go up to the parking lot, or just keep going straight past the next ramada on the left and you will hit the sidewalk with the nice side rails leading back up to the point you started.
+You will walk past the Ramada with picnic tables.
+Keep going.
+Take a right and go up to the parking lot, or keep going straight past the next ramada on the left, and you will hit the sidewalk with the nice side rails leading back up to the point you started.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.